-This is my 15th year as a Texas school librarian.
-After 4 years in elementary, I am now in my 12th year at a middle school in a large suburban school district near Dallas.
+My name is Elizabeth Lumpkins and I am a Texas school librarian.
+My first degree is in Economics and I worked in the oil industry for many years.
+Then I went back to school to earn my teacher certification and Master in Library Science.
+After 4 years in elementary, I am now in my 17th year at a middle school in a large suburban school district near Dallas.
 I was the opening librarian so I have selected every book in the library.
 Students ask if I’ve read them all.
 Not quite – working on it.
 I love young adult books!
 The great irony in working in a library is being surrounded by books but having no time to read.
 I’m up around 4am to read for several hours before getting ready for work.
 Too tired to read at night.

 The reviews of new books may not be the best summaries on the web and there are plenty out there.
 When I summarize, I tend to give away the plot.
 Not good.
 I read many more books than I will review and recommend.
 The books listed in the genre menus are the best of the best while the home page posts are new book reviews or galleys (ARCs – Advanced Reader’s Copy).
 If it is a galley review, please note the publication date.
 Those posts can be sorted by the category links to the right.
 I’ve added a Highly Recommend link to enable quick sorting of my new favorites.